HomePolitics and Current AffairsJustice MM Srivastava is CJ of Rajasthan, centre notifies five more CJs

 Centre notifies appointment of regular Chief Justices of six High Courts including Justice MM Srivastava for Rajasthan High Court

-Justice Manindra Mohan Srivastava, presently acting Chief Justice of Rajasthan High Court, has been appointed as the Chief Justice of Rajasthan High Court.
+Justice Manindra Mohan Srivastava, presently acting of Rajasthan High Court, has been appointed as the Chief Justice of Rajasthan High Court.
 The parent High Court of Justice MM Srivastava is Chhattisgarh High Court.

 Justice Chakradhari Sharan Singh, who is presently Judge of Patna High Court, has been appointed as the Chief Justice of the Orissa High Court.